“As each one has received a gift, use it to serve one another as good stewards of God’s varied grace.”

 How do Intentional Disciples build up the Church?

 Each of us builds up the Church by returning a portion of God’s gifts of time and talent through parish and diocesan ministries and programs – especially by participating in ongoing faith formation initiatives – and by returning the gift of financial resources through the weekly offertory, special collections, and random acts of generosity.
 Intentional Stewards plan their giving in advance according to what they have earned through the grace of God.
 Simply put, Christian Stewards give as an expression of their gratitude to God for the gifts He entrusted to them.

-But the fruits of our stewardship need not fade here on earth with our final breath.
-A permanent endowment, designated to fund one or more of your treasured Catholic ministries exists in perpetuity – forever – so your assets yield a significant return over time while continuing to build God’s Kingdom.
+But the fruits of our stewardship need not end when eternal life begins.
+A permanent endowment, designated to fund one or more of your treasured Catholic ministries will exist in perpetuity (forever) so your assets yield a significant return over time while continuing to build God’s Kingdom.